DevExpress/devextreme-demos/JSDemos/Demos/Charts/Spline/description.md

 ## Configure Spline Charts

-You can configure the appearance of your chart and its functionality.
-For this, refer to the [Line](/Demos/WidgetsGallery/Demo/Charts/Line/) demo description.
+The functionality of spline charts is very similar to that of line charts.
+You can use instructions from the [Line](/Demos/WidgetsGallery/Demo/Charts/Line/) demo description to configure spline charts.
 To display a Spline, Stacked Spline, or Full-Stacked Spline series, set the [type](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#type) property to one of these types.